Pdp1230/Pdp/README.md

 FLUSH PRIVILEGES;
 EXIT;
 ```
-If you choose a password other than 'newpassword' you should update your resources/application.properies file.
+If you choose a password other than 'newpassword' you should update your resources/application.properies file with your password because our backend application needs access to create and update the users database.

 Then connect to your MySQL server and create a database with the name users Before running spring-boot:
 ```bash